2019 Dirac Medal Awarded to Distinguished Visiting Professor Rashid Sunyaev

 The International Centre for Theoretical Physics (ICTP), cites the three physicists for their profound impact on modern cosmology, in particular their important contributions to the understanding of the early universe in the context of inflationary cosmology and to the physics of the Cosmic Microwave Background (CMB) “with experimentally tested implications that have helped to transform cosmology into a precision scientific discipline by combining microscopic physics with the large-scale structure of the universe.”

 Sunyaev, together with Yakov Zeldovich, predicted in 1970 the existence of acoustic peaks in the CMB.
 They also studied cosmological recombination, the surface of last scattering, and the black-body photosphere of the universe.
 They predicted what has become known as the Sunyaev-Zeldovich effect, a decrease in brightness of the CMB in the direction of rich clusters of galaxies, making it possible to use clusters of galaxies as a powerful tool of observational cosmology.
-Most recently, Sunyaev oversaw the launch of the to create a complete X-Ray map of the observable universe.
+Most recently, Sunyaev oversaw the launch of the SRG spacecraft to create a complete X-Ray map of the observable universe.
 He serves as the Scientific Head of the project in Russia, leading scientific analysis and operation planning.

 Mukhanov, in collaboration with Gennady Chibisov, discovered in 1981 the mechanism for the generation of scalar perturbations of the spacetime metric in a model of cosmological inflation proposed by Starobinsky.
 In 1985, he further developed a rigorous formalism to describe density perturbations in many inflationary models.